If there’s any aspect of business that’s evolved greatly in the past few years, it’s corporate social responsibility

-As your organization pursues shared value among multiple stakeholders and learns from examples of promising CSR work, you’ll need a corporate giving software.
+As your organization pursues shared value among multiple stakeholders and learns from examples of promising CSR work, you’ll need CSR software.

 Putting all of your CSR efforts into one centralized system helps you connect with community partners, engage employees in the work, and measure your results against your goals.

 The tools you use to drive your CSR efforts forward can make or break your campaign and determine the extent of your impact.